apache/ozone/.github/ci.md

     )
 ```

-In addition, if the PR has a label containing the following string, "full tests needed", all jobs are run.

 #### compile
 [Builds](../hadoop-ozone/dev-support/checks/build.sh) the Java 8 and 11 versions of the jars, and saves the java 8 version for some of the subsequent jobs.